AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Create a data connection to [!DNL Microsoft Azure] to source audience data into Real-Time CDP Collaboration.
 The onboarding workflow validates your [!DNL Azure] storage credentials, confirms authorized access through the consent workflow, and automatically maps supported identity fields from your audience files.

-This is a one-time import workflow.
-After the connection is created, Collaboration performs a single import of audience data from the configured container path.
-No recurring schedule is configured.
+This workflow creates a reusable data connection and performs a single sourcing run from the configured container path.
+The current [!DNL Azure] workflow does not configure a recurring schedule.

 ### Add a new data connection {#add-new-data-connection}